posit-dev/positron/test/smoke/README.md

 ## Where?

-Code for smoke tests is in the path `test/smoke` from the root of the repo
+Code for smoke tests is in the path `test/smoke` from the root of the repo.

 ### Test scripts

 The tests themselves are located at the path `test/smoke/src/areas/positron/<area>/*.test.ts`

 For instance the smoke tests for the help pane are at `test/smoke/src/areas/positron/help/help.test.ts`

+An example/template test can be found in `test/smoke/src/areas/positron/example.test.ts`

 ### Automation helpers